jansaklak/ImageViewer/README.md

-Simple and photo selection using keyboard
+Simple and fast photo selection using only keyboard